skhg/weather-station/README.md

 ## Future enhancements

+Remove multiplexer:
+ * I think I had some issues with analogue data reads the first time around, but it appears that the multiplexer board isn't actually required.
+I would remove this next time and connect external devices directly to the NodeMCU board.

 Submit data online:
  * I would like to submit the recorded data from my server to https://luftdaten.info/, https://www.pwsweather.com/ or similar